 So, you’ve decided that you want to migrate to the Cloud.
 Moving to a cloud service provider such as Azure is not something that should be taken lightly.
 However, it’s reasonable to plan and execute while keeping downtime to a minimum.
-The topics to be discussed in this article are going to focus on Azure but keep in mind that most them also apply when moving to all cloud service providers.
+The topics to be discussed in this article are going to focus on Azure but keep in mind that most of them also apply when moving to all cloud service providers.

 At JBS, we offer services to lift & shift clients out to the cloud provider that best suits their needs.
 Lift & shift is a term used to describe the process of taking an on-premise environment and migrating it to a cloud provider such as Azure while changing as little of the infrastructure as possible.
 Doing a lift & shift operation is often the most pragmatic way to get to the cloud instead of attempting to migrate while also taking advantage of Platform as a Service (PaaS) options given the complexity of all the moving parts.
 Based on our experiences with doing cloud migrations, we will outline the good, the bad, and the ugly of doing so.

 When working in an on-premise environment, there are many hurdles that businesses run into especially as they continue to grow.
-Within a physical data center, you need to size your hardware needs for worst case scenario.
-In addition to hardware considerations, your data pipe needs to be set up for worst case scenario as well.
+Within a physical data center, you need to size your hardware needs for worst-case scenario.
+In addition to hardware considerations, your data pipe needs to be set up for worst-case scenario as well.
 Thus, you will likely need to oversize your environment when much of the time, you don’t need that.
 Aside from paying for more than you need, you may also need to manage, update, and oversee all the extra infrastructure necessary to support worst case scenario.

 Within a cloud offering such as Azure, your business can size its infrastructure for its needs today and can scale up & out to support your growing needs.
 You can also leverage Azure to be able to compress your existing environment to save on operating costs.
-Your infrastructure can also be set up so that it can automatically scale in accordance with the needs of your applications to avoid unnecessary end user impact.
+Your infrastructure can also be set up so that it can automatically scale in accordance with the needs of your applications to avoid unnecessary end-user impact.

 Focus on core business

-Azure also allows for you to focus in on your core business needs instead of managing the supporting infrastructure which can help to make your offerings more efficient by reducing your time to market.
-Azure also allows for you to be more agile with your business by removing the pain of acquiring and setting up hardware to support your applications.
+Azure also allows you to focus on your core business needs instead of managing the supporting infrastructure which can help to make your offerings more efficient by reducing your time to market.
+Azure also allows you to be more agile with your business by removing the pain of acquiring and setting up hardware to support your applications.